 And Peloton’s prime position in the home fitness space seems to have come full circle.
 It was in the mid-1980s when ultra-marathon cyclist Johnny Goldberg, who was looking for a safe, indoor space to train during inclement weather (and to be close to his wife and new baby), as so he created spinning.
 Fast forward to today, and what was born out of necessity has translated to millions of others who spark joy from its convenient and accessible sweat sessions.

 A recent study found that 75% of Canadians aged 25-64 say that making time to get to an exercise class is difficult and it’s more convenient to exercise on their own schedule.
 And this sentiment is exactly why John Foley, Peloton’s co-founder and CEO, initially started the brand in the 2012, after fighting traffic to get to a studio or dreading the waitlist.
-A former e-commerce executive at Barnes & Noble, it now seems that what Foley is building with Peloton goes beyond fitness (although that’s what’s at its core) as it enters a new sphere in the media-tech world.
+The former president of e-commerce at Barnes & Noble, it now seems that what Foley is building with Peloton goes beyond fitness (although that’s what’s at its core) as it enters a new sphere in the media-tech world.
 Robin Arzon, Fitness Programming and Head Instructor at Peloton, sums it up, saying, “the brand is a mix of technology, entertainment and fitness.”